Updated for 2026.

 The Evolution of Clear Aligners in 2026

-For working professionals in the Route 495 corridor, the ability to straighten teeth without the metallic aesthetic of traditional braces is a profound advantage.
+For working professionals in the Route 495 corridor, the ability to straighten teeth without the metallic aesthetic of traditional braces is a real advantage.
 However, as the clear aligner market has expanded, the choices have become more nuanced.
 The most common question we get during an orthodontic consultation is: "What is the difference between Spark and Invisalign, and which is right for me?"

 Material Differences: TruGEN vs. SmartTrack